Thisura98/ffmpeg-shortcuts/README.md

 #### ffmov

 Compresses MOV videos using its filename and quality parameters.
 The output file is always "filename_c.mov".
+Quality parameter is between 0 and 51, where 51 is most compression.

 ```
 ffmov my_video.mov 20
 ```

+### Notes

+1. The compression utilities use [the "crf" flag](https://trac.ffmpeg.org/wiki/Encode/H.264).
+It is a scale between 0–51.
+0 means you don't do any comprssion, 51 means most compression.